laboon/ebook/text/98_glossary_of_terms.md

 __Confidentiality__: An attribute of a system, that only authorized users may read data.
 An element of the InfoSec Triad.

-__Configuration error__: An error resulting from a misconfiguration of the system, as opposed to the code making up the system itself.
+__Configuration error__: An error resulting from a misconfiguration of the system, as opposed to an error in the code which comprises the system itself.

 __Connextra Template__: A common template for defining user stories, which consists of the phrase "As a _<role>_, I want _<function>_, So That _<reason>_".
 Also referred to as the __Role-Function-Reason Template__.